-The region's Urbanized Area (UZA) spans three counties, incorporates 16 municipalities, and services over 240,000 residents.
-The UZA includes larger communities like Peoria and Pekin, as well as smaller communities like Bartonville and Germantown Hills.
+The Greater Peoria area, also known as the Peoria-Peking UZA, spans three counties, incorporates 16 municipalities, and services over 240,000 residents.
+The region's UZA includes larger communities like Peoria and Pekin, as well as smaller communities like Bartonville and Germantown Hills.
+Essentially, the UZA represents the built-up core of the Greater Peoria region.
 Additionally, the Metropolitan Planning Area (MPA), which is the UZA plus the adjacent area expected to urbanize within 20 years, incorporates eight additional municipalities and increases the population by over 55,000.